nimiq/core-js/doc/json-rpc-client.md

 ### Actions

 Most actions support output either in human-readable text form (default) or as JSON by appending '.json' to the action name.
 Addresses may be given in user- friendly address format, hex or base64 encoded.
 Blocks can be specified by hash in hex or base64 format or by the height on the main chain.
 Transactions are understood in hex or base64 format of their hash.
 Peers may be given as their peer id in hex or peer address.
+Values and fees are understood to be given in NIM.

 | Action | Description |
 | --- | --- |